Why Did I Start Learning Vedic Philosophy?

 It sounds like a fairy tale, it sounds like unbelievable but it was an experience I can’t stop sharing.
 Because only after this experience, I had a different realization of life.

 It was the third day of the meditation camp, and an early morning session that started at 5 am in the morning under complete darkness.
 The Meditation Hall was surrounded by vast agricultural lands.
-It was pitch dark outside and serene calmness engulfed the place.
+It was pitch dark outside and serene calmness always engulfed the place.
 There was dimmed lighting in the hall.

-We had only one rule for meditation, to keep all our belongings/baggage outside before coming for meditation.
+We had only one rule for meditation, to keep all our belongings/baggage outside the hall before coming for meditation.
 We were all asked to wear light and comfortable clothes and keep everything else in our huts where we were staying.
 The ‘baggage’ also included all our relations, good/bad feelings etc. as before meditation one needed to have a free mind and our minds can’t be free as Gurus say, with all material things attached.
 Our body and soul can be free only when we can leave everything behind and only focus on divinity.

 We were all doing Shavasana (a yoga posture lying down and relaxing).
 The meditation hall was full of more than 100 people, all lying down silently after an intense meditation.